 Billboard reported on November 3rd that CBS had purchased a half-hour adventure series called Snowfire from ABC Film Syndication and McGowan Brothers about a white stallion that talks to a little girl and helps her family .
-On February 6th, 1957, however, Val Adams wrote that Snowfire would debut on ABC in the fall and would star Dolly McGowan (likely a mistake) as the daughter of a widowed rancher who talks to a white stallion named Snowfire.
+On February 6th, 1957, however, Val Adams wrote that Snowfire would debut on ABC in the fall and would star Dolly McGowan (yet another McGowan family member?) as the daughter of a widowed rancher who talks to a white stallion named Snowfire.
 The show would be filmed at Bryce Canyon in Utah .

 According to the March 2nd issue of Billboard, ABC had given Snowfire the Wednesday 8:30-9PM time slot following Disneyland.
-Two months later, however, in the May 6th issue, Billboard reported that ABC had turned down Snowfire; thus, production company ABC Film Syndication was planning on trying to sell it into first-run syndication .
+Two months later, however, in the May 6th issue, Billboard reported that ABC had turned down Snowfire and production company ABC Film Syndication was planning on trying to sell it into first-run syndication .

 The New York Times reported on May 23rd that Snowfire was one of several Western pilots still uncommitted for the 1957-1958 season .
-Why the television series failed to materialize is a mystery.
-So, too, is the reason behind both CBS and later ABC dropping it after expressing interest.
-Snowfire, the movie, eventually came out in theaters in 1958.
+It ultimately went nowhere.
+Neither CBS or ABC wanted it and it didn’t sell in first-run syndication, either.

 4 Buckley, Tom.
 “TV: ‘Supertrain’ Chugs.”
 New York Times.
 8 Feb.
 1979: C18.